Building a smart energy future

 Benefits of AMI

-- Reduces need to access customer property
+- Less need for our employees to access customer property

 - Ability to monitor energy theft

 - Fewer miles driven means less fuel consumption and lower vehicle emissions

 - Online information to better manage your energy usage and costs